apfeltee/reddpics/README.md

     export REDDPICS_USERNAME="<your-reddit-username>"
     export REDDPICS_PASSWORD="<your-reddit-password>"

 Include this file in your `~/.bashrc` (or whichever shell you use), type `exec bash`, and you're pretty much good to go.
+If you're still not sure what to do, try 'reddpics --apihelp'.

 ----

 # Features

-As of now, reddpics supports `http://i.reddit.com` images, `http://i.imgur.com` images, as well as imgur albums, imgur gallery pages, and single-image imgur pages.
-Any URL that sets the proper content-type header (which would be `image/(png|gif|jpeg)`) is downloaded as image.
+  - Any URL whose Content-Type is that of an image (image/(jpeg|png|gif)), or webm (video/webm)
+  - imgur pages (fairly complete)
+  - gfycat links (fairly complete)
+  - more to come, eventually

 # Installation and Usage

-Since reddpics uses httprb, redd, nokogiri, and trollop, you need to install them before you can use it:
+Since reddpics uses some gems, you need to install them before you can use it:

-    gem install http redd trollop nokogiri
+    gem install http redd trollop nokogiri colorize

 After that, usage is as simple as it gets: